schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 ### 2.3 Large Language Models for Multi-Agent Collaboration

-#TODO *change GTP-4 by other thing (since chatgpt, gpt-4 and gpt4-belief were used)*
+#TODO *change GTP-4 by other thing (since chatgpt, gpt-4 and gpt4-belief were used) -> LLM-based agent*

 Large Language Models, especially GPT-4, have been used recently to explored the multi-agent collaboration task.